aurora9721/archive_project/archive.md

 *************
 > **Feedback 04/05/2020:** *with Hannes*
 To do: make a table for the metadata of the artefact.
 On markdown you can use gifs!
 Good idea.
 And make a banner too.
+Take away feedback+potential transcodings (things that are meant for me), editorialise the readme.
+Maybe make a table for transcoding 4, use fold-outs.
+Copy the format of the example, bc they need it to be the same for scraping.
+Metadata table, documentation of artefact.
+Consider the relationship/link between the two: typography, the union, the insignia of the union/Philips.
 *************
 [Back to Table of Contents](#table-of-contents)
 *************